 Podcasts Co-Hosted by Kids

 Let’s take a look at some popular podcasts that are co-hosted by kids.
-These type of podcasts arex driven by parents or adults that wish to engage their kids simply because it is fun and healthy.
-Below are some of the podcasts that fall under this category:
+These types of podcasts are driven by parents or adults that wish to engage their kids simply because it is fun and healthy.
+Below are some podcasts that fall under this category:

 Science is Fun E

 The Bodaciously Awesome podcast channel was started by Adam DiMuzio where he and his family put on a Bodaciously Awesome Family Show (BAFS).
-This is a family show that can talk about anything under the sun, engaging their kids in a variety of topics.
+This is a family podcast project that covers anything under the sun and engaging their kids in a variety of topics.
 The kids share their experiences while keeping the fun, adventure, excitement, and lots of laughter present.
 It’s a podcast that focuses on family topics and things that kids enjoy such as sports and games.
 Listen to their podcast here.